sabynextdoor/QR-Tracker-For-Drone-By-Saby/README.md

 Last Updated: March 2026

 text
-TO INSTALL THIS DOWNLOAD AND USE THE TEST.PY FILE AND LAUNCH IN VSCODE
+TO INSTALL THIS DOWNLOAD AND USE THE PYTHON FILE AND LAUNCH IN VSCODE

 This README is comprehensive and includes:
 - Detailed feature list